SEB-9-BH/react-state-management/updating-state/README.md

 In the last lesson, we created two buttons and attached `onClick` event handlers to them.
 This allowed us to show a message in the console indicating we toggled between the light and dark modes.
 However, we didn't actually change the state of our component.
 Let's do that now!

-Adjust the hander functions to finally make use of the setter function `setIsDarkMode`:
+Adjust the handler functions to finally make use of the setter function `setIsDarkMode`:

 ```jsx
   const handleDarkMode = () => {